 Simon was appointed Finance Director in 2015 having joined Sloane Helicopters in 2014 after a year with Patisserie Holdings PLC.
 From 2006 to 2013, Simon was the Finance Director of both Best Deal Insurance and Hannah, where he directed the accounting, compliance and administrative functions.
 Prior to this, Simon was Finance Director of the Abbott Group leading the accounting and purchasing function.
 Simon’s finance career began in 1988 when he joined and trained with MacIntyre Hudson.
 During his 16-year employment, he spent the initial term as an auditor and then progressed to Group Accountant for the practice and both the internal and external groups of associated companies at the head office in Milton Keynes.

-Andy’s responsibilities include managing the hangar and maintenance requirements for Sloane’s Sywell facility and its two sister facilities at Northolt and St Angelo.
+As the Head of Engineering, Dave’s responsibilities include managing the hangar and maintenance requirements for Sloane’s Sywell facility, together with its two sister facilities at Northolt and St Angelo.

-Andy has 40 years of aviation experience, holds B and C licenses and has type ratings on various aircraft including the AW109 and AB/AW139 series.
+With B1, B2 and C licences, Dave has over 33 years of aviation experience and has type ratings on various aircraft including the AW109 series.